-That unshakable low mood that cannot be explained is something that can plague our lives and those of our families until we are able to move forward.
-GP’s are unable to offer more than prescription anti-depressants and a promise of counselling if resources allow.
+An unshakable low mood that cannot be explained can plague our lives and those of our families until we are able to move forward.
+GP’s are unable to offer more than prescription anti-depressants and a promise of counselling, if resources allow.
 For those that are looking for an alternative to prescription drugs there is a way forward.

 Sticking Plaster Supplements.